TUPM96/xe_tham_do/ros2_ws/libs/cyclonedds/README.md

 We very much welcome all contributions to the project, whether that is questions, examples, bug fixes, enhancements or improvements to the documentation, or anything else really.
-When considering contributing code, it might be good to know that build configurations for Azure pipelines are present in the repository and that there is a test suite built using a simple testing framework and CTest that can be built locally if desired.
+When considering contributing code, it might be good to know that build configurations for Azure pipelines are present in the repository and that there is a test suite using CTest and CUnit that can be built locally if desired.
 To build it, set the cmake variable `BUILD_TESTING` to on when configuring, e.g.:

     $ cd build
     $ cmake -DCMAKE_BUILD_TYPE=Debug -DBUILD_TESTING=ON ..
     $ cmake --build .
     $ ctest

+Such a build requires the presence of [CUnit](http://cunit.sourceforge.net/).
+You can install this yourself, or you can choose to instead rely on the [Conan](https://conan.io) packaging system that the CI build infrastructure also uses.
+In that case, install Conan and do:

+    $ conan install .. --build missing

+in the build directory prior to running cmake.

+For Windows, depending on the generator, you might also need to add switches to select the architecture and build type, e.g., `conan install -s arch=x86_64 -s build_type=Debug ..`
+This will automatically download and/or build CUnit (and, at the moment, OpenSSL).

 ## Documentation